What materials, size, and location you should set GCPs for your LiDAR Flight

 Placing Your Targets

 The best place to set your aerial targets is in a flat, open area that you can easily place the targets without them wobbling or being blocked from the sky.
 We do NOT recommend placing your targets on the back of curb, on small feature items (fire hydrants, water meters, junction boxes, etc) because you want the target to be viewed as ground so your DEM and accuracy report read properly.
 Placing your GCP on the back of curb will most likely cut out your GCP points from the DEM and you'll see a 6" delta from "ground" to GCP.
 Avoid tall grass since placing your target on it provides wiggle room for the target during flight.
+Avoid placing any point off the ground, including bridges, because the accuracy is based on the GROUND.

 Flying Your Targets